 Victorian Splendour - Tucker Inn (mixed gay male/lesbian).
 This delightfully restored former sea captain's home in the Second Empire style is slightly east of the center of town.
 The light and spacious rooms are warmly furnished with elegant antiques, and the handsome bathrooms have tile floors.
 Run by congenial host Howard Burchman, this alluring yet reasonably priced guest house is less publicized than some and a real find.

-On the Waterfront - BayShore and Chandler House (mixed gay/straight).
+On the Waterfront - BayShore Condo Community (mixed gay/straight) is located in the P-town art district.
+On Friday nights May to September, the galleries host opening receptions for their latest shows, called Friday Night Gallery Stroll!
 This attractive women-owned and pet-friendly complex is one of the best deals in town for long-term visitors - (during high season, only weekly rates are offered).
-Each unit has a fully (and impressively) equipped kitchen, tasteful furnishings, and plenty of space; most have decks or patios, and many have direct bay views.
+Each of the one and two bedroom units has a fully (and impressively) equipped kitchen, tasteful furnishings, and plenty of space; most have decks or patios, and many have direct bay views.
 Best of all, guests have use of a private beach and pretty lawn that extend down to the bay.
-A few doors away is the fully renovated Chandler House, with its own waterfront sundeck and several more attractively furnished full apartments.

 (c) P-town Office of Tourism